 - Internet Explorer Users

 Migrating from QlikView to Qlik Sense is a breeze with Vizlib.
 It is important to note that QlikView rendered its charts objects on a server, then sent over images of these to the end user's browser.

-With Qlik Sense, although the calculations are done on the server, the rendering work is done by the end user's browser, like it is done on a typical website.
+With Qlik Sense, although the calculations are done on the server, the end user's browser does the rendering work, like it is done on a typical website.

 Reduce Clutter and improve performance

 Having many objects on the sheet and/or over-utilising the extend sheet's functionality can negatively impact performance.
 Each time a selection is made, the objects are re-calculating.
 As we all know, this happens on the Qlik Sense Server, but we also ask the browser to re-render the objects after receiving this data.

 Consolidate repeated or similar objects